Scrumpis/dndsR/README.md

 Can use special characters or spaces in path if quoted in the fofn

 ## Future Improvements
-- Rebuild container with biomartr?
-- Append annotation - seems to currently single thread each linearlly, if can't get more threads per job, then use available threads to run each in parallel.
-Ideally, precompute query and subject in parallel, wait until both are done, then move until next step.
-This might be a little complex though so at least give all comparisons a thread to run in parallel.
 - ggplot::aes_string deprecated
 - Update Rvignette with test dataset
 - Cleanup documentation